The Parish Church from the south

-The original early Norman Church has been incorporated into the later Norman/Early English building.
-In the fourteen century, the north aisle and chancel were rebuilt, a clerestory was built over the arcade and another one over the south wall and the tower was added.
+The original early Norman Church has been incorporated into the later Early English building.
+In the fourteen century, the north aisle and chancel were rebuilt, clerestories were added over the arcade and the south wall and the tower was constructed.

-Over the south door there is a Norman tympanum made between 1090 and 1120.
-The figures which are carved in stone, are supposed to represent the weighing of the soul.
-The tympanum is there to remind the congregation as they enter the Church that the day of judgement is inevitable.
+Over the south door there is a Norman carved tympanum constructed between 1090 and 1120.
+The sandstone structure shows naively carved figures thought to represent the weighing of the soul.
+The position of the figures over the entrance would remind the congregation as they entered the church that the Day of Judgement is inevitable.

-The font which has a very large bowl is early Norman.
-In the west end there are some Jacobean stalls with Arabesque carvings and the names of the Church Wardens dated 1640 are inscribed on them.
+The font, which has a very large bowl, is early Norman.
+At the west end of the nave there are surviving Jacobean stalls with arabesque carvings.
+Inscribed on them are the names of the church wardens and the date 1640.

 In the chancel there is a life-size effigy of ‘Matilda’ who was the widow of Brian Fitz Alan of Bedale c.
 1340.

 The Church does not have a dedication – the records were apparently destroyed when the Scots raided the North in the twelfth century.